XCMS Online: History

 In 2005, the Siuzdak Lab created an open-source tool named XCMS in the programming language R. Noticing the need for a more accessible, graphical data processing tool they created the cloud-based XCMS Online in 2012.
 The ability for users to stream data directly from instruments while being acquired was added in 2014.
 Also in that year a commercial version named XCMS Plus (owned by Mass Consortium Corporation) was released and, in 2015, SCIEX became a reseller.
 In 2017 it was shown that XCMS Online could be used in a systems biology workflow.
-One year later, in the absence of a publicly available alternative, a version of XCMS Online was released with the ability to perform multiple reaction monitoring (MRM).
+One year later, in the absence of a publicly available alternative, a version of XCMS Online and METLIN-MRM was released with the ability to perform multiple reaction monitoring (MRM) and generate MRMs.
+In 2026, a new version of METLIN-MRM was introduced that enabled a more refined means of generating MRM isotope removal, in-source fragment removal and spline-fitting at multiple collision energies.
+The accuracy of uMRM was demonstrated on over 300 molecular standards as compared to traditional approaches.